-The Gunstner Waterfall (or more accurately Günstner Wasserfall or Guenstner Wasserfall in German) was certainly another one of the quieter waterfalls that I’ve encountered during our epic Summer 2018 trip to Austria.
+The Guenstner Waterfall (or Gunstner Falls, but more accurately Günstner Wasserfall or Guenstner Wasserfall in German) was certainly another one of the quieter waterfalls that I’ve encountered during our epic Summer 2018 trip to Austria.
 I’ve also seen it spelled Guenstner Waterfall, Günstner Wasserfall, or Gunstner Falls.

 With a cumulative drop of 65m over at least three main drops having an average flow of 200-250 L/s, it was also said to be the highest waterfall in the state of Styria.